The Support You Need.

 What to Do After a Pedestrian Accident

-Then, if able, you’ll need to start collecting details from your accident to build a strong case against the driver that caused it.
+Then, if able, you’ll need to start collecting details from your accident to build a strong case against the driver who caused it.
 Try to gather these crucial elements if possible:

 • Give a full report to dispatchers and police.